 For companies like Aqua that are working to improve legacy systems and processes, it can be overwhelming to begin to transfer information and policies to the cloud.
 This process requires a strong strategic plan for product use and the migration of information.
-Technology leaders have an obligation to understand the impact the change in systems and processes will have on each section of the business and manage the effects it will have on the organization, employees and budgets.
+Technology leaders have an obligation to understand the impact, that change in systems and processes will have on each section of the business and manage the effects it will have on the organization, employees and budgets.
 Aqua, like other regulated businesses, has finite capital available to invest in infrastructure improvements each year, and the responsibility to be fiscally responsible for our customers and shareholders, making the need for the strategy behind these decisions even more critical.

 All our systems and the efforts behind them must support our really critical mission: to protect and provide Earth’s most essential resource.